Teriyaki Chickpea Rice Bowl

 Chickpeas in teriyaki sauce served over stir fried vegetables and rice and topped with scallions and sesame seeds.

-If you’re looking for an outstanding plant-based meal that’s packed with flavour and nutrition, this teriyaki chickpea rice bowl is sure to do the trick!
+If you’re looking for an outstanding plant-based meal that’s packed with flavour and nutrition, this rice bowl is sure to do the trick!
 It’s perfect for a quick and healthy weeknight meal but it’s so tasty, it’s great for entertaining too.

 Whether you enjoy this beautiful bowl for a healthy weeknight meal or pack it up for meal prep, you’ll love all the flavours in this Asian-inspired dish.